This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-You will be taken to a recovery room, where caregivers will watch you closely.
+You will be taken to a recovery room, where healthcare providers will watch you closely.
 You may be taken to your hospital room if you are staying in the hospital, or you may be able to go home.
-Do not get out of bed until your caregiver says it is okay.
-A caregiver may remove the bandages soon after surgery to check the incisions.
+Do not get out of bed until your healthcare provider says it is okay.
+A healthcare provider may remove the bandages soon after surgery to check the incisions.

 - Take deep breaths and cough 10 times each hour.
 This will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Repeat these steps 10 times every hour.

 - You will be able to drink liquids and eat certain foods once your stomach function returns after surgery.
 You may be given ice chips at first.
 Then you will get liquids such as water, broth, juice, and clear soft drinks.
 If your stomach does not become upset, you may then be given soft foods, such as ice cream and applesauce.
 Once you can eat soft foods easily, you may slowly begin to eat solid foods.

 - Drains: These are thin rubber tubes put into your skin to drain fluid from around your incision.
 The drains are taken out when the incision stops draining.